-- In your country is CPD officially recognised/accredited?
+- Q1 In your country is CPD officially recognised/accredited?

-- How is this recognised?
+- Q2 How is this recognised/accredited?

-- o official certification?
+- official certification?

-- Who provides this accreditation?
+- Q3 Who provides this accreditation?

-- the regulator the bodies/institutions recognised in that particular country as the appropriate body- who puts dentists on the dentists register
+- The regulator the bodies/institutions recognised in that particular country as the appropriate body- who puts dentists on the dentists register

-- dept of health or education,
+- Dept of health or education,

-- professional dental associations
+- Professional dental associations

-- o other organisation
+- Other organisation

+- Q4 How is the period of learning recorded Hours?
+Credits?

+- How do hours relate to credits?